pamo/pamo-gatsby-netlify/blog/2022-06-14-bear-valley-gravel/index.md

 ![sarcodes](red-mushroom.jpg)

-We also had a good time cloud gazing and picking out a favorite cloud.
-This was mine.

 ![favorite cloud](fave-cloud.jpg)
+<p style="text-align: center; font-style: italic">We also had a good time cloud gazing and picking out a favorite cloud.
+This was mine.</p>

 ```grid|2|
 ![quinton sending it](quinton-descent-1.jpg)